NalaniKai/data-512/data-512-a1/README.md

 - data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not
 - mobile data is available starting October 2014
 - all views indicate the sum of the mobile and desktop views
-- the license for this project is the license in the main folder for this repo